-All student events are required to use the SunDevilSync platform
+All student events and meetings are required to use the SunDevilSync platform

-Either the primary or secondary advisor for a student organization must be present at events that meet any of the following criteria:
+Either the primary or secondary advisor for a student organization must be present at meetings and events that meet any of the following criteria:

 Open to the general public.

-The event involves potential security issues such as hazardous activities, equipment rentals, or large crowds.
+The meeting or event involves potential security issues such as hazardous activities, equipment rentals, or large crowds.

 The media will be present.

-VIPs, elected officials, donors, anyone who travels with a security detail, or dignitaries will be invited to the event.
+VIPs, elected officials, donors, anyone who travels with a security detail, or dignitaries will be invited to the meeting or event.